 A former international flight attendant, Jakiela directs the writing program at The University of Pittsburgh at Greensburg, teaches creative writing in the doctoral program at Pittsburgh Theological Seminary, and leads many community workshops.
 For four years, she co-directed the Summer Writers Festival at Chautauqua Institution.
 She was a co-founder of Veterans Write, a program that offered free writing workshops to veterans and their families.

-The recipient of multiple Golden Quill Awards from the Press Club of Western Pennsylvania, her column, "Let Yourself Go," appears regularly in Pittsburgh Magazine.
+The recipient of multiple Golden Quill Awards from the Press Club of Western Pennsylvania, her columns, "Stories of Our Neighbors" and "Let Yourself Go," appeared regularly in Pittsburgh Magazine from 2020 through 2023.
 She lives in her hometown--Trafford, Pennsylvania (the last stop in Pittsburgh's Electric Valley) --with her husband, the author Dave Newman, and their children.